Jopp-gh/Obsidian-Dune84/README.md

 - Initials
 - Poetry fonts, alignment - see "Poetry fonts" and "Extra colors" in **Style Settings**
-- Horizontal lines - add up to 7 line styles from a - f, eg. `cssclass: wave-a`
+- Horizontal lines - add up to 7 line styles from a - g, eg. `cssclass: wave-a`

 ### Slide(show)